DataDog/integrations-core/teamcity/README.md

 2. TeamCity Server REST API Method:

-   In a separate instance, configure your projects and build configurations using the `projects` option:
+   Configure a separate instance in the `teamcity.d/conf.yaml` file to collect additional build-specific metrics, service checks, and build status events from the TeamCity Server's REST API.
+Specify your projects and build configurations using the `projects` option:

    ```yaml